kris2475/PIR-Sensor-Sensor-Coverage-Optimisation/Sensor Location.md

-Sensor Location: The Unsung Hero of Swansea Bay’s Net-Zero Drive The journey to Net-Zero starts with intelligence, and in a smart building, intelligence is entirely dependent on sensor location.
+# Sensor Location: The Unsung Hero of Swansea Bay’s Net-Zero Drive

+The journey to **Net-Zero** starts with intelligence—and in a smart building, intelligence is entirely dependent on **sensor location**.

+---

+## Why Sensor Location Matters
-In Net-Zero buildings across the Swansea Bay City Region, systems like highly efficient radiant heating rely on flawless occupancy data.
-Arbitrary sensor placement leads to 'blind spots,' false vacancy readings, or ghost occupancy—all of which translate directly into wasted energy.
+In Net-Zero buildings across the **Swansea Bay City Region**, advanced systems like **radiant heating** depend on flawless **occupancy data**.

+⚠️ Poor sensor placement can lead to:
+- Blind spots
+- False vacancy readings
+- Ghost occupancy

+Each of these issues translates directly into **wasted energy**.

+---

+## The Case for Optimisation
+Recent **PIR sensor optimisation research** highlights the importance of placement:

+- Precisely locating **directional sensors** in complex, obstructed spaces
+- Ensuring **100% data confidence**
+- Respecting real-world **Line-of-Sight (LoS)** constraints

-This is why optimisation is vital.
-As demonstrated by the recent PIR sensor optimisation research, precisely locating directional sensors in complex, obstructed spaces ensures 100% data confidence by respecting real-world Line-of-Sight (LoS) constraints.
-This high-quality, reliable data is the only thing that enables AI to predict future occupancy accurately.
+This high-quality, reliable data is the only way to enable **AI systems** to accurately predict future occupancy.

-This predictive capability allows systems to pre-heat accurately and shut-down proactively, conquering the energy-wasting thermal inertia inherent in advanced heating systems.
-Optimised sensor placement transforms a smart building from merely responsive to truly predictive, making it the non-negotiable foundation for achieving operational Net-Zero efficiency.
-It’s not enough to have sensors—they must be placed perfectly.
+---

+## From Responsive to Predictive
+With predictive capability, smart systems can:
+- **Pre-heat accurately** before occupancy
+- **Shut down proactively** to save energy

+This directly addresses the problem of **thermal inertia** in advanced heating systems, which otherwise wastes energy.

+---

+## The Takeaway
+Optimised sensor placement is not optional—it is **the foundation of Net-Zero efficiency**.

+It transforms a smart building from merely **responsive** to truly **predictive**, ensuring operational excellence in the path to sustainability.

+👉 It’s not enough to have sensors—**they must be placed perfectly**.